2025 WND Synod Assembly

 Worship

-Offerings received during Opening Worship on Friday evening and Closing Worship on Sunday morning will be shared with our Global Companion Synod, the Evangelical Lutheran Church in the Central African Republic (ELCRCA) and ELCA World Hunger in celebration of the 50th anniversary of this ministry.
+Offerings received during Opening Worship on Friday evening and Closing Worship on Sunday morning will be shared with our Global Companion Church, the Evangelical Lutheran Church in the Central African Republic (ELCRCA) and with ELCA World Hunger in celebration of the 50th anniversary of this ministry.

 Saturday Evening Banquet